-Graphic designers generally work in studios, where they have access to drafting tables, computers, and the software necessary to create their designs.
+Graphic designers generally work in studios or agencies, where they have access to drafting tables, computers, and the software necessary to create their designs.

 Although many graphic designers work independently, those who work for specialized graphic design firms often work as part of a design team.
 Many graphic designers collaborate with colleagues or work with clients on projects.

 A typical day for a graphic deisgner might include these duties:

 - Meet with clients or the art director to determine the scope of a project

 - Use digital illustration, photo editing software, and layout software to create designs

 - Create visual elements such as logos, original images, and illustrations that help deliver a desired message

 - Design layouts and select colors, images, and typefaces to use

 - Present design concepts to clients or art directors

 - Incorporate changes recommended by clients or art directors into final designs